Early Cycle Pause Motivated By Skepticism, Not Data

 2Q 2017 Hard Assets Equities Strategy Review

 During the quarter, VanEck's hard assets strategy returned -13.35% (measured by VanEck Global Hard Assets Fund, Class A (MUTF:GHAAX), excluding sales charge).
-On a relative basis, the strategy underperformed its commodity equities-based benchmark index, the Standard & Poor's® (S&P) North American Natural Resources Sector Index (SPGINRTR),1 which returned -7.09% over the same period.
+On a relative basis, the strategy underperformed its commodity equities-based benchmark index, the Standard & Poor's (S&P) North American Natural Resources Sector Index (SPGINRTR),1 which returned -7.09% over the same period.

 Market Review